 While symptoms vary from patient to patient, many of the possible early signs of MS are fairly consistent among most MS patients.
 Below is a list of common and not-so-common signs that are sometimes observed in the early development of MS.

-Fatigue is one of the most common signs of MS and is often described as a feeling of exhaustion even while carrying out simple day-to-day tasks.
+one of the most common signs of MS and is often described as a feeling of exhaustion even while carrying out simple day-to-day tasks.
 Fatigue can significantly affect daily chores and can rapidly progress following physical exercise, exposure to hot temperatures, and during times of infection.
+Vision problems

 A common vision problem called optic neuritis is regarded as an early sign of MS. It is considered a more “concrete” sign compared to “vague” neurological signs such as tingling or numbness.
 Optic neuritis may cause temporary vision loss, color blindness, pain in the eye, and double vision.